earthcubeprojects-chords/chords/_pages/admin.md

 2. Type email into the Email Box and click **“Update User”**
 <img  class="img-responsive" src="{{ site.baseurl }}/assets/images/EmailUpdate.png"><!--Using liquid to set path for images.-->

+### Creating and Sending Data
+Admins do not have permission to create test data or send data to CHORDS for security purposes.
+We recommend having a designated Measurement Creator to send either test data or real data into the portal.

 ## User Management
 To change a User’s information or permissions simply click on **“Users”** and then click **“Edit”**.